-One of my favorite renditions of “Baby, It’s Cold Outside” is from Haley Reinhart and Casey Abrams.
-I showed it to my wife, and she said, after seeing a couple of other versions, “That’s a miracle.”
-I’ve led a sing along with the song at the Speakers’ Club in Blagoveshchensk to help improve English skills in a fun way, and after listening to, and singing, the song a half dozen times this season, I thought we should delve deeper into its meaning.
-Words like “scurry” and phrase like “pacing the floor” aren’t everyday English that people here may have encountered.
+One of my favorite renditions of “Baby, It’s Cold Outside”is from Haley Reinhart and Casey Abrams.
+I showed it to my wife, and she said,after seeing a couple of other versions, “That’s a miracle.”
+I’ve led a singalong with the song at the Speakers’ Club in Blagoveshchensk to help improve English skills in a fun way, and after listening to and singing the song a half dozen times this season, I thought we should delve deeper into its meaning.
+Words like “scurry” and phrases like “pacing the floor” aren’t everyday English that people here may have encountered.

 Frank Loesser wrote the “Baby, It’s Cold Outside” in 1944 and performed it with his wife at parties.
 (That was something famous people did back before television and high fidelity.)
 The song let the guests know it was time to go home.
 It was so well received that Loesser and his wife were invited to several high society shindigs, so that they would perform the song.
 Loesser sold the song to MGM who used it in the film “Neptune’s Daughter.”

 The song has a call and reply setup.
 The first line is labeled as “the mouse” (I really can’t stay) and the second line is the wolf (Baby, it’s cold outside).
 Most people will say that the male part is the wolf and the female part is the mouse, and because men still predominantly hold the power in society, this isn’t questioned, even though the first mass media showing of the song had both a man (Ricardo Montalban) and a woman (Betty Garrat) in the wolf position (while Esther Williams and Red Skelton sang the mouse parts).